teedjay/playground-payaramicro/README.md

 Each package in this project aims to demonstrate one feature and the different parts are [documented and explained](doc/index.adoc).

 ## TODO List
 - [x] Add Oracle data-source example
-- [x] Add Ascii Doctor documentaton
-- [ ] Add each demonstrated feature to separate markdown (keep this main README lean and clean)
+- [x] Add Asciidoctor documentaton for each feaure (keep this main README lean and clean)

 ### To build the WAR file
 You need Java 8 and Maven 8 installed to build and run.